-Fig. 3 shows a process where our proposed technique is used.
+Fig. 2 shows a process where our proposed technique is used.
 If a node does not have packets in each queue, the node behaves as before.
-If a node has packets in each queue, the node combines a data packet and an ACK packet from the top of each queue and sends the combined packet to two destinations (Fig. 3(c)).
+If a node has packets in each queue, the node combines a data packet and an ACK packet from the top of each queue and sends the combined packet to two destinations (Fig. 2(c)).
 If a node receives a combined packet, it then determines the two destinations of the combined packet, and when that node is one of the destinations, it receives the portion of the packet addressed to itself.
 If the node is not one of the destinations, it discards the packet.
 Here, we must be careful regarding the time slot that the nexthop nodes use to forward the packets.
 If the nodes forward the packet in the next time slot, as before, packet collision invariably occurs and the node that sent the combined packet cannot receive each relay echo.
 To avoid this, we set up the time slot so that a packet is less likely to collide with another when nodes receive the combined packet.
-Fig. 3(d) and 3(e) show this.
-Node 4 received the data-packet portion of the combined packet, so it postpones retransmitting the ACKpacket portion for one time slot to prevent a collision.
+Fig. 2(d) and 2(e) show this.
+Node 4 receives the data-packet portion of the combined packet, so it postpones one slot time of transmission of the data packet to node 5 in order to prevent a collision.
 Node 3 can thus receive each relay echo from nodes 2 and 4.
+Thus, since relay is delayed one slot by one node, two relay echoes are receivable by the node sent collectively.
+Only the packet is resent when relay echo of one of the two cannot be listened.
+Furthermore, when the packet to resend and a new packet are combinable, they are combined and sent.